Boy band: 2010s and 2020s: Big Time Rush, One Direction and rise of K-pop

 In Japan, Arashi was the best-selling music artist in Japan from 2013 through 2017 by value of sales and also having the yearly best-selling album in the country in 2010, 2011, 2013, 2015 and 2016.
 Other successful Japanese boy bands in this decade include Sandaime J Soul Brothers, the second best-selling music artist of 2016 in the country and Kanjani Eight, the fifth best-selling music artist of that year in Japan.

 In Norway, the boy band Ballinciaga gained commercial success in 2022 with dance and party songs like "Dans På Bordet" and "Beklager (Guttaklubben)".
 The group is also known for keeping their identities anonymous by wearing pink-colored masks in the public.
+Other Norwegian boy bands that gained commercial success in the country in 2020s are Undergrunn and Tigergutt101 in 2022 and 2024 respectively.

+Fictional boy bands such as 4*TOWN from Turning Red and Saja Boys from KPop Demon Hunters have gained popularity, charting on the Billboard Hot 100.

+With the success of K-pop groups, many western labels have shifted to creating groups modeled after the "K-pop aesthetic".
+HYBE, a South Korean entertainment company, most notably responsible for BTS' success, teamed up with American label, Geffen.
+This partnership lead to the creation of Katseye, a global girl group in 2024.
+This then lead HYBE to create Santos Bravos, a Latin boy band based out of Mexico City.
+Previously, in early 2024, Q_ARE, a Chilean boy band debuted with elements of K-pop and Latin pop sounds.
+Currently, Q_ARE have become a national and international phenomenon and considered the first Latin K-pop boy band.